Go with Echo

 )

-We next create a Route struct to hold the URL routing information needed by Echo and declare a global variable routes to hold an array of Routes.
-We route this endpoint to the llmprompt() function.
-With each route, we also specify which HTTP method is allowed for that URL endpoint:
+We next create a routing table to hold the URL routing information needed by Echo and assign it to a global variable routes.
+We define the routes to serve llmprompt’s two APIs: HTTP GET request with URL endpoint ‘/’ and HTTP POST request with URL endpoint /llmprompt.
+We route the first endpoint to the top() function and the second endpoint to the llmprompt() function.
+With each route, we specify which HTTP method is allowed for the URL endpoint, according to whether the endpoint accepts an HTTP GET or POST request:

 type Route struct {